 Genital herpes symptoms

 Klausner, et al.., indicated that when the symptoms presented, it may begin about 2 to 12 days after exposure to the virus.
 The person might experience symptoms of genital herpes include Pain, itches, and tenderness in the genital area until the infection clears.
 It might seem like small red bumps, tiny white, and pus coming out from the sore.
 These may appear a few days to a few weeks after infection.
 Ulcers may form when blisters rupture and ooze or bleed and make it painful to urinate.
 During an initial outbreak, a person may have signs like flu and symptoms such as swollen lymph nodes in the groins; a headache, muscle aches and develops a fever (Sen & Barton, 2007).
 The studies stated that signs and symptoms of Genital herpes are different for each person and may happen again off and on for years, some people experience numerous episodes each year; however, the outbreaks are less frequent as time passes.
 During a recurrence, shortly before sores appear, one may feel burning, tingling, and itching where the infection first entered the body and pain in the lower back, buttocks, and legs, however, recurrences are generally less painful than the original outbreak, and sores generally heal more quickly.

 How is Genital herpes transmitted?

-Self-restraint during outbreaks: once patient educated about the typically mild signs and symptoms of outbreaks; most patients can recognize symptomatic outbreaks and will be a good time to avoid contact with a partner (CDC, 2017).
+Self-restraint during outbreaks: once patients are educated about the typically mild signs and symptoms of outbreaks; most patients can recognize symptomatic outbreaks which will be a good time to avoid contact with a partner (CDC, 2017).
 The method uses; precise and consistent condom use, male latex condom use can reduce transmission, especially during the first 6–12 months after initial infection.
-If possible, selecting partners with similar HSV’s status or someone with the history of genital herpes is the best choice.
+If possible, selecting partners with similar HSV status or someone with a history of genital herpes is the best choice.

 When to see a doctor